Predicting Human Behavior in Unrepeated, Simultaneous-Move Games: Experimental Setup

-We represent each observation of an action by an experimental subject as a pair $(G,a_i)$, where $a_i$ is the action that the subject took when playing as player $i$ in game $G$.
+\citet{goeree01} presented 10 games in which subjects' behavior was close to that predicted by Nash equilibrium, and 10 other small variations on the same games in which subjects' behavior was \emph{not} well-predicted by Nash equilibrium.
+We included the 10 games that were in normal form.
+In \citet{cooper03}, agents played the normal forms of 8 games, followed by extensive form games with the same induced normal forms; we include only the data from the normal-form games.
+The remaining studies consisted exclusively of normal-form games.

 All games had two players, so each single play of a game generated two observations.
-We built one such dataset for each study, as listed in Table~\ref{tbl:datasets}.
-We also constructed a combined dataset, \noun{COMBO9}, containing data from all the datasets.
-The datasets contain very different numbers of observations, ranging from 400 \citep{stahl94} to 2992 \citep{cooper03}.
-To prevent \noun{COMBO9} from being dominated by the larger datasets, we drew 400 observations uniformly without replacement from each dataset, rather than taking the union of all the observations of the datasets. \noun{COMBO9} thus contains 3600 observations.
+We built one dataset for each study.
+We also constructed a combined dataset, dubbed \noun{All10}, containing data from all the datasets.
+The datasets contained very different numbers of observations, ranging from 400 \citep{stahl94} to 2992 \citep{cooper03}.
+To ensure that each fold had approximately the same population of subjects, we evaluated \noun{All10} using \emph{stratified} cross-validation: we performed the game partitioning and selection process separately for each of the contained source datasets, thereby ensuring that the number of games from each source dataset was approximately equal in each partition element.

+Several studies \citep{stahl94,stahl95,haruvy01,haruvy07,stahl08} paid participants according to a randomized procedure in which experimental subjects played normal-form games for points representing a 1\% chance (per game) of winning a cash prize.
+In \citet{costagomes98}, each payoff unit was worth 40~cents, but participants were paid based on the outcome of only one randomly-selected game.
+In the remaining studies \citep{goeree01,cooper03,costagomes08,rogers09}, game payoffs were worth a deterministic number of cents.
+We summarize the expected value of payoff points in the ``Units'' column of Table~\ref{tbl:datasets}.
 The QRE and QLk models depend on a precision parameter that is not scale invariant.
-Specifically, if $\lambda$ is the correct precision for a game whose payoffs are denominated in cents, then $\lambda/100$ would be the correct precision for a game whose payoffs are denominated in dollars.
-To ensure consistent estimation of precision parameters, especially in the \noun{COMBO9} dataset where observations from multiple studies were combined, we normalized the payoff values for each game to be in expected cents.
-As described earlier, in some datasets, payoff points were worth a certain number of cents; in others, points represented percentage chances of winning a certain sum, or were otherwise in ``expected'' units.
-Table~\ref{tbl:datasets} lists the number of expected cents that we deemed each payoff point to be worth for the purposes of normalization.
+E.g., if $\lambda$ is the correct precision for a game whose payoffs are denominated in cents, then $\lambda/100$ would be the correct precision for a game whose payoffs are denominated in dollars.
+To ensure consistent estimation of precision parameters, especially in the \noun{All10} dataset where observations from multiple studies were combined, we normalized the payoff values for each game to be in expected cents.